sai-3107/Codsoft/README.md

-# 🧮 Calculator Web Application
+# 🧮 Calculator Web Application | CodSoft Web Development Internship

 This repository contains a responsive calculator web application developed as part of the **CodSoft Web Development Internship**.
 The project demonstrates the implementation of a clean user interface and interactive calculator functionality using HTML, CSS, and JavaScript.